-Poker revenue increased in other licensed and approved jurisdictions and decreased in the Isle of Man, Malta, United Kingdom, France, Spain and Italy for the three months ended June 30, 2017 as compared to the prior year period.
-The growth in other licensed and approved jurisdictions was primarily the result of obtaining local licenses to operate certain online gaming in Romania, Portugal and the Czech Republic (Romania and the Czech Republic had previously operated under the Malta license and the Corporation had previously ceased operations in Portugal).
-The decreases were generally the result of the same factors noted above under "Poker Revenue" for the same period.
-The decline in Malta was also the result of the movement of Romania and Czech Republic to local licensing regimes, and the cessation of operations in Slovenia.
-The decline in France was also due to an increase in customer relationship management campaigns, in anticipation of France potentially transitioning to shared liquidity, leading to a reduction in net gaming revenue.
-The decline in the United Kingdom was also due to the devaluation of the Great Britain Pound Sterling.
+Poker revenue increased in all geographic regions for the three months ended September 30, 2017 as compared to the prior year period.
+The increases were generally the result of the same factors noted above under "Poker Revenue" for the same period.
+The growth in other licensed and approved jurisdictions was also the result of obtaining local licenses to operate certain online gaming in Romania, Portugal and the Czech Republic (Romania and the Czech Republic had previously operated under the Malta license and the Corporation had previously ceased operations in Portugal).
+The growth in Malta was negatively impacted by the movement of Romania and Czech Republic to local licensing regimes.